silverstripe/silverstripe-framework/docs/en/reference/built-in-page-controls.md

 ####  $Breadcrumbs(3)

-This returns a maximum of 3 pages in the breadcrumb list, which can be handy if you wanting to limit the size of your breadcrumbs to conform to your page design.
+This returns a maximum of 3 pages in the breadcrumb list, which can be handy if you want to limit the size of your breadcrumbs to conform to your page design.

 ####  <% control Breadcrumbs(3, true) %>